neilotoole/sq-web/content/en/docs/query.md

 |--------------|-------------------|---------------------------|-----------|
 | `@sakila_pg` | `.actor`          | `.first_name, .last_name` | `.[0:3]`  |

-Behind the scenes, this SLQ query is translated to a SQL query, which is executed against the `@sakila_pg` source (which in this example is a [Postgres](/docs/drivers/postgres) database).
+Behind the scenes, the SLQ query is translated to a SQL query, which is executed against the `@sakila_pg` source (which in this example is a [Postgres](/docs/drivers/postgres) database).
 The SQL generated query will look something like: